X67-cat/GNNASM-main/README.md

 TRsniles_label.csv
 Tanimoto_filtered.csv
 ```
-1.The code will load the 7th fold model (models/gcn_model_fold_7.h5) saved during training, and load the above three data files and perform the same data preprocessing operations as during training.
+1. The code will load the 7th fold model (models/gcn_model_fold_7.h5) saved during training, and load the above three data files and perform the same data preprocessing operations as during training.
-2.Use the loaded model to predict the test set data, and obtain the prediction probability and prediction label.
+2. Use the loaded model to predict the test set data, and obtain the prediction probability and prediction label.
-3.Calculate and output the evaluation indicators (accuracy, sensitivity, specificity, auc, mcc) of the test set to evaluate the performance of the model on the test set.
+3. Calculate and output the evaluation indicators (accuracy, sensitivity, specificity, auc, mcc) of the test set to evaluate the performance of the model on the test set.
 # 4 Results
 In the experiments, the input files used for both the training and testing sets are the same: data/TRsmiles_feature.csv, data/TRsmiles_label.csv, and data/Tanimoto_filtered.csv.
 However, the code distinguishes between training and testing data by selecting the first 8,000 samples as the training set and the remaining 2,000 samples as the validation (test) set.
 After running the code, the results of 10-fold cross-validation on the training set and the evaluation on the test set will be displayed in the terminal for easy observation and selection of experimental results.
 It is recommended to back up important results in advance.
 If you wish to preserve historical outputs, you may modify the code accordingly.